 Here’s our guide to the best-buy wide-angle zooms for Nikon on the market.

-Nearly a decade after Tamron launched its original DX format 10-24mm lens, last year saw the release of the new VC HLD edition, the Tamron 10-24mm f/3.5-4.5 Di II VC HLD.
-It has new and improved optical performance, plus a revolutionary HLD (High/Low toque-modulated Drive) autofocus system.
-Autofocus is faster, quieter and more accurate than in the older lens.
+It boasts improved optical performance over its predecessor, plus a revolutionary HLD (High/Low toque-modulated Drive) autofocus system.
+Autofocus is faster, quieter and more accurate than before.
 Handling is improved because the focus ring no longer rotates during autofocus, while also enabling full-time manual override.

-The new lens also features VC (Vibration Compensation), whereas optical stabilization was lacking in the original lens.
-Electromagnetic aperture control is also new, for improved exposure consistency in rapid-fire continuous shooting, although it makes the lens incompatible with some older Nikon DSLRs.
+The lens also features VC (Vibration Compensation), whereas optical stabilization was lacking in the original lens.
+Electromagnetic aperture control improves exposure consistency in rapid-fire continuous shooting, although it makes the lens incompatible with some older Nikon DSLRs.
 Build quality enhancements include a full set of weather seals, plus a fluorine coating on the front element to repel moisture and grease.

-In our tests, the Tamron beat both of Nikon’s upmarket DX format zooms for sharpness across the whole image frame, and produced less colour fringing and distortion.
-For a DX format wide-angle zoom, the new Tamron is the pick of the crop.
+In our tests, the Tamron beat many of its rivals in terms of sharpness across the whole image frame, and produced less colour fringing and distortion.

-With immense pulling power, this Sigma 8-16mm f/4.5-5.6 DC HSM can suck much more into the image frame than most wide-angle zooms.
+Even with just a 2mm advantage over its 10-20mm rivals, the Sigma 8-16mm f/4.5-5.6 DC HSM can suck much more into the image frame.
 The difference is immediately obvious, and somewhat eye-popping as you look through the viewfinder.

 The high-spec optical path includes four top-quality FLD (Fluorite-grade Low Dispersion) elements and Sigma’s Super Multi-Layer Coatings to guard against ghosting and flare.
 Further defence is offered by the built-in lens hood, but a downside of this is that you can only attach filters to the two-part lens cap, rather than to the lens itself.
 Try this at anything other than the longest zoom setting and you’ll get extreme clipping of the image corners.